Julia-Wagner/PipeTracker/TESTING.md

 | Phone (Samsung Galaxy S23)         | &check;                     |
 | iPhone (via BrowserStack)          | &check;                     |

-In order for the **Acceptance Criteria met** to be ticked, every criterion specified at the linked project issue has to be fulfilled.
+In order for the **Acceptance Criteria met** to be ticked, every criterion specified in the linked project issue has to be fulfilled.

 | User Story                                                                                                                                                            | Link to Acceptance Criteria                                   | Acceptance Criteria met                |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|----------------------------------------|